 How It Works

 Since the 1990s, fast fashion has been on the rise as shopping becomes ever more a form of entertainment and the demand for “fashionable” clothing increases.
 Fashion shows regularly set the stage for new trends, which can be changing monthly or even weekly, rather than the usual seasonal trends that were common before.
-Fast fashion gave consumers the ability to stay on top of the direction fashion was moving in a somewhat affordable way.
+Fast fashion gives consumers the ability to stay on top of the current fashions in a somewhat affordable way.

 Fast Fashion Leaders